flarum/docs/docs/extend/forms.md

 - The [`flarum/components/Switch`](https://api.docs.flarum.org/js/master/class/src/common/components/switch.js~switch) and [`flarum/components/Checkbox` components](https://api.docs.flarum.org/js/master/class/src/common/components/checkbox.js~checkbox) are stylized checkbox input components.
 Their `loading` attr can be set to `true` to show a loading indicator.
 - The [`flarum/components/Button` component](https://api.docs.flarum.org/js/master/class/src/common/components/button.js~button) is a stylized button, and is used frequently throughout Flarum.

-You'll typically want to assign logic for reacting to input changes via attrs, not external listeners.
+You'll typically want to assign logic for reacting to input changes via Mithril's `on*` attrs, not external listeners (as is common with jQuery or plain JS).
 For example:

 ```jsx
 import Component from 'flarum/Component';